A Converse Bound via the Nussbaum-Szko{\l}a Mapping for Quantum Hypothesis Testing: Introduction

 \section{Introduction}

-Hypothesis testing is a fundamental problem in information theory that is concerned with the discrimination between two competing sources based on a sequence of observed data.
+Hypothesis testing is a central problem in information theory, concerned with distinguishing between two competing sources based on observed data.
 In the quantum setting, this task amounts to distinguishing between copies of two quantum states using measurements described by positive operator-valued measures (POVMs).
-The inherent non-commutativity of quantum states introduces phenomena with no classical analogue, making the characterization of optimal error probabilities substantially more challenging.
+The non-commutativity of quantum states gives rise to phenomena with no classical analogue, making the characterization of optimal error probabilities substantially more challenging.

-A binary hypothesis test involves two types of errors: a type-I error, which occurs when the null hypothesis is incorrectly rejected, and a type-II error, which occurs when it is incorrectly accepted.
+A binary hypothesis test involves two types of errors: a \mbox{type-I} error, which occurs when the null hypothesis is incorrectly rejected, and a type-II error, which occurs when it is incorrectly accepted.
 The fundamental trade-off between these errors is typically formalized by optimizing one error probability subject to a constraint on the other.
-In the quantum setting, this trade-off admits an exact characterization via semidefinite programming (SDP).
+In the quantum setting, this trade-off admits an exact characterization via a semidefinite program (SDP).
 However, the dimension of the resulting SDP grows rapidly with both the dimension of the quantum states and the number of copies.
 This rapid scaling renders exact computations infeasible beyond very small systems, thereby motivating the development of analytically tractable and computationally efficient bounds that capture the essential behavior of the error probability.

-Two lower bounds are particularly relevant in this context: the first, due to Nussbaum and Szkoła~\cite{nussbaum2009lower}, bounds the optimal average error probability with equal priors by one half of the classical optimal average error probability associated with the Nussbaum–Szkoła distributions, derived from the spectral decompositions of the original quantum states; the second, proposed by Pereira \emph{et al.}~\cite{pereira2023analytical}, provides a lower bound in the asymmetric case based on the quantum fidelity $0 \leq F(\rho,\sigma) \leq 1$, which quantifies the overlap between the two quantum states.
+Two lower bounds are particularly relevant in this context: The first, established by Nussbaum and Szkoła~\cite{nussbaum2009lower}, provides a fundamental link between quantum and classical hypothesis testing.
+This result bounds the optimal average error probability by one-half of the classical optimal error probability associated with the so-called Nussbaum–Szkoła distributions, which are explicitly constructed from the spectral decompositions of the original quantum states $\rho$ and $\sigma$, effectively embedding the non-commutative geometry of the Hilbert space into a joint classical distribution.
+The second, proposed by Pereira \emph{et al.}~\cite{pereira2023analytical}, provides a lower bound in the asymmetric case based on the quantum fidelity $0 \leq F(\rho,\sigma) \leq 1$, which quantifies the overlap between the two quantum states.

 For large numbers of copies~$n$, asymptotic methods characterize the type-II error probability $\beta_n$ under a prescribed scaling of the type-I error $\alpha_n$.
 The \textit{small-deviations regime} covers the asymptotic analysis of $\beta_n$ when $\alpha_n$ is fixed.
 The quantum Stein's lemma establishes the error exponent in this setting \cite{hiaipetz1991, ogawahayashi2004}, thereby providing the leading term of order $n$ in the expansion of $-\log \beta_n$.
 A second-order analysis refines this result by characterizing the correction term of order $\sqrt{n}$.
 In the quantum setting, two pioneering works approach this problem from different perspectives: Li~\cite{li2014second} employs elementary algebraic techniques and probability bounds derived from the Nussbaum–Szkoła mapping to characterize the second-order term, while Tomamichel and Hayashi~\cite{tomamichel2013hierarchy} use one-shot entropic quantities---such as the information spectrum relative entropy---to obtain the same result.